 Jordan's Journey seems to have prospered.
 At the time there were forty-two persons in residence and eight had died within the year.
 In 1625 the population stood at fifty-five persons (thirty-six males and nineteen females).
 Corn and fish supplies were adequate and there were some cattle and hogs as well a s numerous poultry.
 In the matter of houses, the total was quite large-being twenty-two.
 The plantation boasted of three boats and substantial amounts of small arms (thirty-eight) and armor of various types (thirty-six items).
 Cecily was expecting a second child (Margaret) at the time of Samuel's death at Jordan's Journey in the first months of 1623.
 Samuel Jordan is known to have died prior to the date of February 16, 1623, because in the census of Virginia colonists, his name is conspicuously missing from the list of inhabitants at Jordan's Journey:

 As was the custom of the time it was an absolute necessity for the safety of the early female settlers to have a male protector.
 For this reason we frequently find widows marrying within a few weeks or months following the death of their husbands.
 As a young widow Cecily 20, this proved to be true as she had married her much older neighbor and a cousin to her mother, Samuel Jordan 42, shortly before December 1620.
 Cecily is a year younger than Samuel Jordan's eldest son.
 “From Persons of Quality: A List of Names; of the Living in Virginia, February the 16, 1623, Living At Jordan's Jorney” Sislye Jordan Temperance Baylife Mary Jordan Margery Jordan William Farrar" (37 more names follow the above listed.)
-Samuel died at Jordan's Journey sometime in early 1623, and an inventory of his estate included his widow, Cecily and her two young daughters, two plantations, five houses, two boats, ten servants, and several coats of chain-mail.
+Samuel died at Jordan's Journey sometime in early 1623, and an inventory of his estate included his widow, Cecily and her two young daughters, two plantations, five houses, two boats, ten servants, (no slaves) and several coats of chain-mail.
 The Reverend Grivell Pooley, who had conducted Samuel's funeral, proposed to the widow Cicely within days of his funeral.
 She apparently consented but subsequently refused to go through with the wedding and accepted a second proposal from Col. William Farrar (the attorney who administered her husband's estate).

 Cecily (Reynolds) Bailey - Jordan - Farrar-Montague-Parker Cecily Reynolds was born in England about 1600, immigrated to Jamestown on the Swan in 1610, and died in Virginia, presumably in 1662.
 As such, she was one of the first few European-born women to reach the New World.
 We now know her mother and step-father Cecily and Will Pierce were on the 3rd Supply foltilla of 1609.
 Mother Cecily was on the BLESSING while husband was on the Sea Venture.
 The younger Cecily traveled with her Aunt and Uncle Thomas and Elizabeth Phippen aboard the SWAN in 1610.
 She grew into the much-courted and many times married "Glamour Girl" of the Jamestown Colony.
 She had good friendships with women as well as men; and by the time she was 24 years old, due to the death of her husband Samuel Jordan, she owned outright a successful plantation, Jordan's Landing, one of only four to continue operation after the Indian Massacre of 1622.
 Both Samuel and Cecily had earned the designation "Ancient Planter" by the London Company of Virginia.
 Her first husband, a man named Bailey, fathered Cecily's first child, Temperance Bailey, but died soon thereafter.
 By the time she was 20, she married Samuel Jordan.
 She had one child with Samuel Jordan.
 During the course of that second marriage, Cicely encountered two men who were soon to compete to become her third spouse.